Greta Thunberg to UN: 'You've stolen my childhood with your empty words' | DW | 23.09.2019

 "We have all heard the wake-up call of youth," said said, referring to climate protests.
 "Germany has 1% of the world's population and 2% the world's emissions."

-Merkel described Germany's climate package as the beginning of a "profound transition" that will make Germany climate neutral by 2050.
+Merkel described Germany's new unveiled climate package as the beginning of a "profound transition" that will make Germany climate neutral by 2050.

 cw/rc (AFP, dpa)